Translate this page

 What is it: The pregnancy remains and may continue to grow.

 Action/treatment: May need a repeat medical abortion or a surgical procedure.
-There may be additional costs if a surgical procedure is required.
+There may be additional costs if this is required.

 If you have a continuing pregnancy and decide to keep the pregnancy, the medication may have damaged the fetus.